WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 There are different tools that can perform this transformation or build step, but WordPress uses webpack and Babel.

-[webpack](https://webpack.js.org/) is a pluggable tool that processes JavaScript creating a compiled bundle that runs in a browser.
+[webpack](https://webpack.js.org/) is a pluggable tool that processes JavaScript, creating a compiled bundle that runs in a browser.
 [Babel](https://babeljs.io/) transforms JavaScript from one format to another.
 You use Babel as a plugin to webpack to transform both ESNext and JSX to JavaScript.

 The [@wordpress/scripts](https://www.npmjs.com/package/@wordpress/scripts) package abstracts these libraries away to standardize and simplify development, so you won't need to handle the details for configuring those libraries.